rberlich/Estray/README.md

 The code is made available under the terms of the Boost Software License in version 1.0 in the hope that it

 * will be useful to people exploring Boost.Beast, e.g. by serving as a more comprehensive starting point for your own work
 * may evolve over time to show best practices when using Beast.
 Note that I DO NOT CLAIM that the code made available here represents in any way best practices.
-Rather, it currently reflects my own, personal and certainly limited understanding of how Boost.Beast may be used best.
+Rather, it currently reflects my own, personal and certainly limited understanding of how Boost.Beast may be used best to implement client-server systems for work-distribution on top of websockets.
 If you stumble upon areas where the code may be improved, please feel free to make suggestions, and I will aim to make improvements.

 See each file for the licensing information.